LuizGustavoR/intro-java-appium-android/README.md

 - Maven.
 - IDE (Preferred Intellij).
 - Android SDK Tools.
-- Appium Server or Appium Desktop.
+- Appium or Appium Desktop.

 ## Project Setup

 1. Clone this repository.
 2. Open the terminal and go to the project root folder.
-3. Run `mvn test`.
+3. Run on a VIRTUAL device`mvn test`.\
+   3.1 Run on a REAL device`mvn test -Dtest.real.device=true`

 PS: Check if your maven is using the jdk-1.8 (mvn --version).\
 PS2: Check if you created an "android virtual device" (AVD)\